xxfoundation/elixxir-server/README.md

 # START YAML ===
 # registration code used for first time registration.
 Unique.
 Provided by xx network
 registrationCode: "abc123"
+# sets if computation will be on the GPU or the CPU
 useGPU: false
+# Level of debugging to print.
+0 = info, 1 = debug, >1 = trace
+logLevel: 1

 node:
   paths:
     # Path where an error file will be placed in the event of a fatal error